rakutentech/android-sdkutils/README.md

 ### v0.3.0 (In progress)

 * SDKCF-4685: Added an API for logging facility, Please see [usage](#logger-usage) section for details.
+* SDKCF-4687: Added APIs for networking facility, Please see [usage](#logger-usage) section for details.

 ### v0.2.0 (2021-03-05)